 Free consultations and personal injury law go hand in hand.
 The majority of personal injury cases are taken on contingency—a practice where the lawyer’s costs and the victim’s healthcare expenses will be paid out of any future settlement.

 While reviews can be helpful indicators, there’s just no substitute for actual experience.
 Think of your free consultation as a job interview.
 You wouldn’t hire the first person that walked in off the street, so feel free to meet with many personal injury lawyers.

 Ask questions that help you feel out how each lawyer may represent you.
 Check the review sites and pick the one you feel most comfortable with.
-We’ve written about picking the right attorney HERE.

 We may be biased, but after all the attorney reviews and research we hope you’ll let us defend you.